Lubin & Meyer PC

 The parties settled the case for $2.314 million, the extent of defendant’s insurance coverage.

-Questions about medical negligence?
+Questions about psychiatrist negligence?

 Contact Us - There is no fee or cost to you to have your case evaluated by our qualified medical malpractice attorneys.
 Call 800-866-2889 to speak with an attorney today.